AJ07009/AJ07009/README.md

 ###

-<p align="left">I'm Aidan Josias, a software engineer from South Africa<br><br>- 🔭 I’m working as a co-founder and Software Engineer<br>- 📚 I'm currently learning Scrapy<br>- ⚡ In my free time I learn about international affairs and gaming</p>
+<p align="left">I'm Aidan Josias, a software engineer and tech-startup co-founder <br><br>- 🔭 I’m working as a co-founder and Software Engineer<br>- 📚 I'm currently learning Scrapy<br>- ⚡ In my free time I learn about international affairs and gaming</p>

 ###